swardlincoln/documentation/content/en/serverless/google_cloud_run/_index.md

 ### Deploy a sample application in one click

 To deploy a sample application without the need to follow the rest of the guide, you can use on of [these examples][12].
-The installation process will ask the required details.
+The installation process will ask the required details such as the Datadog API Key.
+Note that these applications send data to the default website `datadoghq.com`.

-### Build your container with Datadog instrumentation
+### Configure your container with the Datadog Agent

 To build your container with Datadog instrumentation you can follow one of these two methods, depending if you are using a Dockerfile or buildpack.